KVB02/Space-Debris-Detection-Tracking-and-Impact-Analysis/README.md

 # Note

 Please note that you will need to download the TLE datasets from Space-Track.org after creating a valid account.
-The datasets are not included in this repository due to licensing restrictions.
+The datasets are not included in this repository due to size restrictions.